 The majority of the site was previously developed and used as an industrial facility for the production of titanium dioxide.
 The western half of the 226-acre project site includes existing internal roadways, concrete building pads from previous uses, and existing rail lines where previous facilities were located for the production of titanium dioxide.
 The eastern half of the site included various industrial uses including stockpile areas, settling ponds, stormwater treatment facilities, roads and other infrastructure associated with the former industrial operations.
 To the east and south, outside of the project site limits, is open salt marsh which was deeded to the State of Georgia on September 29, 2017.
 The southern portion of the project includes a previously developed site that was the City of Savannah incinerator facility that was closed and removed in 2008-2012.
 The paved driveway, concrete pad, and other adjacent concrete pad structures are all that remain of the incinerator facility.
 There is freshwater wetland area immediately north of the old incinerator facility and south of the old Tronox facility.
-The northern portion of the project adjacent to the Savannah River is mostly an armored bank with rip/rap from the upland down to the mean low water line.
+The northern portion of the mean low water line.
 There are pockets of vegetated marsh, but most of the river frontage is existing rip/rap along the slope of the riverbank down to the open water habitat of the Savannah River.